 Biologic therapies for psoriasis

-Biologic therapies have revolutionised the treatment of psoriasis and greatly improved our understanding of how psoriasis works.
-As these treatments are expensive, the government only subsidises the cost for people with severe cases of the condition, and where all other treatment options have been exhausted.
+have revolutionised the treatment of psoriasis and greatly improved our understanding of how psoriasis works.
+As these treatments are expensive, the government only subsidises the cost for patients with severe cases of the disease and where all other treatment options have been exhausted.

 Before a new treatment can be registered in Australia it must undergo extensive testing. are used to determine the safety and effectiveness of new treatments for psoriasis.
 The regulations governing clinical trials in Australia make the process as safe as possible for clinical trial participants.

 People with psoriasis may consider volunteering to participate in a clinical trial.
 Participation provides volunteers with access to cutting edge treatments that are not otherwise available.
 General information about being part of a clinical trial can be found .